M-theory from the Superpoint: Automorphisms of super-Minkowski spacetimes

-For the main theorem \ref{thetheorem} below we need to know the automorphisms (definition \ref{AutomorphismLieGroup}) of the super Minkowski super Lie algebras $\mathbb{R}^{d-1,1\vert N}$ (definition \ref{def:SuperMinkowski}).
-This is possibly essentially folklore (see \cite[p.
-95]{Evans}) but since we did not find a full account in the literature, we provide a proof here.
-After some simple lemmas, the result is proposition \ref{TheAutomorphismLieAlgebras} below.
+Our key idea is that we can extract the Lorentz symmetries of $\R^{d-1,1\vert N}$ merely from its structure as a super Lie algebra, by looking at a particular piece of the automorphisms we call the `simple external automorphisms'.
+This result may be folklore (see Evans \cite[p.
+95]{Evans}), but since we did not find a full account in the literature, we provide a proof here.
+After some simple lemmas, the result is Proposition \ref{TheAutomorphismLieAlgebras}.
+To begin, we define the `simple external automorphisms' of a super Lie algebra.

+\begin{definition}[external and internal automorphisms, admissible algebras] Let $\mathfrak{g}$ be a super Lie algebra (Def. \ref{SuperLieAlg}), and let $\aut(\g)$ be the ordinary Lie algebra of infinitesimal automorphisms of $\g$ which preserve the $\Z_2$-grading (Prop. \ref{automorphismLieAlg}).
+We define the Lie algebra $\int(\g)$ of \emph{internal automorphisms} of $\g$ as the Lie subalgebra of $\aut(\g)$ which acts trivially on the even part $\g_{\rm even}$.
+In other words, it is the Lie subalgebra of even derivations of $\g$ which vanish on $\mathfrak{g}_{\mathrm{even}}$.
+This is clearly an ideal, so that the quotient

+of all automorphisms by internal ones is again a Lie algebra, the Lie algebra of \emph{external automorphisms} of $\mathfrak{g}$.
+We thus have a short exact sequence:

+We will say that $\g$ is \emph{admissible} if this sequence splits and the external automorphism algebra $\ext(\mathfrak{g})$ is reductive.
+For an admissible algebra $\g$, we can thus view $\ext(\g)$ as a subalgebra of $\aut(\g)$.
+Moreover, because we demand $\ext(\g)$ be reductive, $\ext(\g)$ decomposes as a direct sum of its center and its maximal semisimple Lie subalgebra.
+We thus define the \emph{simple external automorphisms}